JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 "Vegetation now for the first time crawls out upon the land and soon makes considerable progress in adaptation to a non-marine habitat.

-"Suddenly and without gradation ancestry the first multicellular animals make their appearance."
+“Suddenly and without gradation ancestry the first multicellular animals make their appearance.”

 Comment: According to modern paleontology, most of the known phyla were already represented in the Cambrian period, 570-505 million years ago.3 The multicellular priapulid worms were already diverse, fossils of annelid worm are present, also sponges, coelenterates, arthropods, trilobites, and crustaceans.
 Air-breathing scorpions are found in the Silurian period, 410-435 million years ago.3